OpenSecuritySummit/oss2018/content/participant/Takis-Krommydakis.md

 chapter_leader  :
 regonline       :
 pre-summit      :
 status          :
 sessions:
 notes :
-# add a comma delimited list of the Working Sessions you would like to attend in the meta above (use the session's title) e.g. sessions: Security Playbooks Diagrams, Hackathon Daily Sessions
+# add the Working Sessions you would like to attend in the meta above (use the session's title) e.g. sessions (one per line): -Security Playbooks Diagrams -Hackathon Daily Sessions

 ---